-Businesses are big beneficiaries under both the House and Senate tax plans.
-Of the \$1.5 trillion price tag, more than \$1 trillion goes to businesses in the House plan and closer to \$900 billion in the Senate plan (see Table 1).1 Breaking this down a bit more, the House plan would give corporations a net tax cut of almost \$600 billion over 10 years on a static basis, and smaller pass-through entities-businesses whose owners pay personal income tax on their companies' earnings-a tax cut of almost \$450 billion.
-The Senate plan would reduce corporate taxes by a similar \$600 billion, although it delays the reduction in the top corporate marginal rate by a year, but it gives pass-throughs a smaller \$300 billion cut.
+Both the House and Senate are proposing large tax cuts, with both plans targeting 10-year static deficits-ignoring the impact of the tax cuts on the economy and thus tax revenues-of well over \$1.4 trillion, or more than 7% of current GDP.
+Businesses are the biggest beneficiaries under both tax plans.
+Of the more than \$1.4 trillion price tag, over \$1 trillion goes to businesses in the House plan and closer to \$800 billion in the Senate plan (see Table 1).1

+Breaking this down further, the House plan would give corporations a net tax cut of almost \$500 billion over 10 years on a static basis.
+Smaller pass-through entities-businesses whose owners pay personal income tax on their companies' earnings-would see a tax cut of about \$600 billion.
+The Senate plan would reduce corporate taxes by a smaller near \$450 billion, as it delays the reduction in the top corporate marginal rate by a year, and gives pass-throughs a \$350 billion cut.

-Large multinational corporations would benefit substantially under both plans by a move from the current global taxation system-the corporations' worldwide earnings are taxed at the U.S. rate-to a territorial one-the corporations' U.S. earnings are taxed at the U.S. rate and there is a lower tax on overseas earnings.
+Large multinationals would benefit substantially under both plans by a move from the current global taxation system-the corporations' worldwide earnings are taxed at the U.S. rate-to a territorial one-the corporations' U.S. earnings are taxed at the U.S. rate and there is a lower tax on overseas earnings.
 They will also enjoy a onetime tax holiday on the trillions in earnings they now hold overseas to avoid the current high tax rate.
 However, the House plan is somewhat less friendly to multinationals in that it imposes an excise tax on payments made by U.S. companies to their foreign subsidiaries.

-The biggest corporate tax expense in the plans is the proposed reduction in the top marginal rate from 35% to 20% and the repeal of the corporate alternative minimum tax.2 Lowering the top tax rate on passthrough income and allowing businesses to reduce their tax bill by fully expensing their investment for at least five years are also costly.
-To help pay for this largess, various business-related tax loopholes are eliminated or scaled back, and the deductibility of interest payments made by businesses is partially limited.
+The biggest corporate tax expense in the plans is the proposed reduction in the top marginal rate from 35% to 20%.
+Lowering the top tax rate on pass-through income and allowing businesses to reduce their tax bill by fully expensing their investment for at least five years are also costly.
+To help pay for this largess, various business-related tax loopholes are eliminated or scaled back, and the deductibility of interest payments made by businesses are partially limited.